bilgino/angularforddd/README.md

 A view model provider is a perfect layer to pre-compute filtering and sorting logic (https://angular.io/guide/styleguide#style-04-13).
 An important aspect which is neglected by many frontend developers.

-A view model provider in the frontend design system has many advantages:
+CQRS in the frontend design system has many advantages:

 - Separating concerns of each data model
 - Unidirectional data flow